Herbal medicines and homeopathic remedies

 Many people think that because herbal medicines are natural, they’re safe to take.
 However, they can have potentially harmful effects either directly, by causing a bad reaction or side-effects, or indirectly, by interfering with your standard treatment.

-For this reason, herbal medicines should be treated with caution and you should always consult your healthcare team before taking any herbal medicines.
+For this reason, you should be cautious about taking herbal medicines and you should always consult your healthcare team before doing so.

 Are herbal medicines licensed?